Parallel-in-Time/pySDC/pySDC/projects/DAE/README.rst

 Project overview
 --------------------
-- hooks
-    - | ``HookClass_approx_solution.py``
+- misc
-      | Simple hook class to read out the approximate solution after each time step.
-    - | ``HookClass_error.py``
+    - | ``HookClass_DAE.py``
-      | Simple hook class to read out the error between approximate and exact solution after each time step.
-Note that for some problems the exact solution is only implemented to return initial conditions.
-In these cases this hook should not be used.
+      | Simple hook classes to read out the approximate solution and error after each time step.

 - plotting
     - | ``linear_plot.py``
       | Reads a previously generated data file in `.npy` format and generates a plot on linear axis of the specified parameters.
     - | ``loglog_plot.py``
       | Reads a previously generated data file in `.npy` format and generates a plot on logarithmic axis of the specified parameters.
 Commonly used to generate convergence plots.
+    - | ``semilogy_plot.py``
+      | Reads a previously generated data file in `.npy` format and generates a plot on logarithmic y-axis and linear x-axis.

 - problems
     - | ``simple_DAE.py``
       | A number of simple examples of differential algebraic equations are implemented here: a linear index-2 system with known analytical solution, the 2D pendulum as an index-3 system and a very simple fully implicit index-2 system that is not solvable by most numerical methods for certain values of a parameter.
+    - | ``synchronous_machine.py``
+      | Synchronous machine model attached to an infinite bus undergoing torque disturbance test.
+Results in an index-1 system.
     - | ``transistor_amplifier.py``
       | A two transistor amplifier model that results in an index-1 differential algebraic system.
 A nice example of a system resulting from a common real world situation.

 - run
     - | ``run_convergence_test.py``
       | Script to generate convergence data of applying SDC to the simple linear index-2 differential algebraic system mentioned above.
+    - | ``run_iteration_test.py``
+      | Script to generate data describing behaviour of error and residual of applying SDC to the simple linear index-2 differential algebraic system mentioned above.
     - | ``fully_implicit_dae_playground.py``
       | Testing arena for the fully implicit sweeper.
+    - | ``synchronous_machine_playground.py``
+      | Testing arena for the synchronous machine model.

 - sweepers
     - | ``fully_implicit_DAE.py``
       | Sweeper that accepts a fully implicit formulation of a system of differential equations and applies to it a modified version of spectral deferred correction
-    - | ``semi_explicit_DAE.py``
-      | Sweeper that accepts a semi-explicit formulation of a system of differential algebraic equations and applies to it a modified version of spectral deferred correction

 Theoretical details
 ----------------------
 A fully implicit representation of a system of differential equations takes the form